MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

     }
     ```

-### Remove permissions from dynamic consent
+### Stop requesting permissions with dynamic consent

-When you need to remove delegated permissions from dynamic consent request, specify the scope parameter with the permissions that you want to remove.
+When you need to remove delegated permissions from dynamic consent request, specify the scope parameter while leaving out the permissions that you want to remove.
 Removing the permissions ensures the app doesn't call the corresponding API.

-- **Using Microsoft Graph**: Add the required Microsoft Graph permissions to an app registration identified by object ID 581088ba-83c5-4975-b8af-11d2d7a76e98.
-This example uses `Analytics.Read` and `Application.Read.All` delegated permission and application permission.
-Replace the values in \`scopes\` with values of any Microsoft Graph delegated permissions you want to configure for the app.
+- **Using Microsoft Graph**: Remove the unwanted Microsoft Graph delegated permissions from the \`scopes\` parameter.

-Remove the values in \`scopes\` with values of any Microsoft Graph delegated permissions.
 In this example, you configure three permissions - `Analytics.Read`, `User.Read` and `Application.Read.All`. `Analytics.Read` and `Application.Read.All` delegated permission and application permission are no longer required for this app.
-It only requires `User.Read`. app.
+It only requires `User.Read`.

 The request should be similar to the following example: